 Tandem autologous HSCT may be considered medically necessary:

-Reduced-intensity allogeneic HSCT may be considered medically necessary to treat HL in patients:
+Reduced-intensity allogeneic HSCT may be considered medically necessary to treat Hodgkin lymphoma in patients:

-A second autologous stem-cell transplantation for relapsed lymphoma after a prior autologous HSCT is considered investigational.
+A second autologous hematopoietic stem-cell transplantation for relapsed lymphoma after a prior autologous HSCT is considered investigational.

 POLICY EXCEPTIONSFor Federal Employee Program (FEP) subscribers, the Service Benefit Plan includes specific conditions in which autologous or allogeneic blood or marrow stem cell transplants would be considered eligible for coverage.

-POLICY GUIDELINESIn the Morschhauser study of risk-adapted salvage treatment with single or tandem autologous hematopoietic stem-cell transplantation (HSCT) for first relapse or refractory Hodgkin lymphoma (HL) (reference 21), poor-risk relapsed HL was defined as 2 or more of the following risk factors at first relapse: time to relapse less than 12 months, stage III or IV at relapse, and relapse within previously irradiated sites.
+In the Morschhauser study of risk-adapted salvage treatment with single or tandem autologous hematopoietic stem-cell transplantation (HSCT) for first relapse or refractory Hodgkin lymphoma, poor-risk relapsed Hodgkin lymphoma was defined as 2 or more of the following risk factors at first relapse: time to relapse less than 12 months, stage III or IV at relapse, and relapse within previously irradiated sites.
 Primary refractory disease was defined as disease regression less than 50% after 4 to 6 cycles of doxorubicin-containing chemotherapy or disease progression during induction or within 90 days after the end of first-line treatment.

 Some patients for whom a conventional myeloablative allotransplant could be curative may be considered candidates for reduced-intensity conditioning (RIC) allogeneic HSCT.
 These include those with malignancies that are effectively treated with myeloablative allogeneic transplantation, but whose age (typically older than 55 years) or comorbidities (e.g., liver or kidney dysfunction, generalized debilitation, prior intensive chemotherapy, low Karnofsky Performance Status) preclude use of a standard myeloablative conditioning regimen.

-The ideal allogeneic donors are HLA-identical matched siblings.
+The ideal allogeneic donors are human leukocyte antigen-identical matched siblings.
 Related donors mismatched at one locus are also considered suitable donors.
 A matched, unrelated donor identified through the National Marrow Donor Registry is typically the next option considered.
 Recently, there has been interest in haploidentical donors, typically a parent or a child of the patient, where usually there is sharing of only 3 of the 6 major histocompatibility antigens.
-The majority of patients will have such a donor; however, the risk of GVHD and overall morbidity of the procedure may be severe, and experience with these donors is not as extensive as that with matched donors.
+Most patients will have such a donor; however, the risk of GVHD and overall morbidity of the procedure may be severe, and experience with these donors is not as extensive as that with matched donors.

 POLICY HISTORY3/25/2004: See policy "High-Dose Chemotherapy with Hematopoietic Stem Cell Support for Malignancies" prior to 3/25/2004, separate policy developed and aligned with BCBSA policy # 8.01.29 per approval by Medical Policy Advisory Committee (MPAC)